São Miguel Island: History

 The first capital of the island was Vila Franca do Campo, which was devastated by the 1522 Vila Franca earthquake and landslides.
 The tragedy helped to elevate Ponta Delgada to the administrative and economic status of capital and business centre from 1546.

-During the 1580 Portuguese succession crisis, the people from São Miguel won the naval Battle of Vila Franca against a French squadron that supported the claims of the pretender António, Prior of Crato.
+During the Portuguese succession crisis of 1580, the people from São Miguel won the naval Battle of Vila Franca against a French squadron that supported the claims of the pretender António, Prior of Crato.

 With the Portuguese Restoration War (1640), the island regained its position as a commercial centre, establishing new contacts in Brazil, which was heavily colonized during this period.
 Some of the island's historic buildings, including mansions and churches, date from this period; the island's architectural expansion and developed came from revenues from the export of oranges, mainly to Great Britain.

 In 1831, during the Liberal Wars, following the landing of troops loyal to Queen Maria II in Nordeste (sent by future Duke of Terceira), a resistance to the Absolutist regime on the Island was organized.
 In 1832, this militia declared allegiance to the Charter (constitutional monarchy) and Queen Maria, forming a contingent that sailed to the continent where they were involved in the liberation of Porto.

 Following the Liberal Wars, the period of Devourism allowed the economy to flourish, and the port of Ponta Delgada expanded, through the export of new crops such as tea, pineapple, and tobacco.
 The development of the fishing industry, cultivation of food staples and expansion of the dairy industry permitted the growth of many of the population centres on the island.

 Following the Carnation Revolution, the island received the seat of the Presidency of the Autonomous Region of the Azores, located in Ponta Delgada, while its economic, social and political importance continued to grow within the archipelago.

+In June 2001, a smugglers’ yacht sailing from Venezuela to Spain’s Balearic Islands with more than half a tonne of cocaine stopped at the island.
+Before entering the harbour of Rabo de Peixe, the smugler hid the cocaine, submerging it beneath the water with an anchor.
+However, the netting holding the cocaine unravelled and packages started to wash ashore.
+The police managed to confiscate about half of the packages, but soon the remaining 210 kilos of cocaine started to circulate on the island.
+Within the next three weeks São Miguel reported 20 deaths from overdoses.
+There is still considerable substance addiction on São Miguel, and drug smugglers have started using the Azores for transferring drugs to fishing vessels or speedboats for shipment to mainland Portugal or Spain.